BlockchainCommons/www.blockchaincommons.com/_pages/projects.md

 Collaborative Seed Recovery (CSR) is a system intended to improve the resilience of seeds and other digital assets by allowing them to be split up and those shares then stored on a variety of share servers.

 SSKR is Sharded Secret Key Reconstruction (SSKR).
-It currently implements Shamir's Secret Sharing, allowing for sharding and reconstruction of a key, to improve Resilience.
+It's used by Blockchain Commons' implementation of CSR.
+It currently implements Shamir's Secret Sharing, allowing for sharding and reconstruction of a key.

+The future of CSR involves the usage of [FROST](https://developer.blockchaincommons.com/frost/) to support Verifiable Secret Sharing (VSS) and [Collaborative Key Management (CKM)](https://developer.blockchaincommons.com/ckm/).
+Also see the [FROST Round Table](https://www.blockchaincommons.com/projects/#frost-round-table).

 ### Research Papers